ds-rants/ds-rants/posts/2025/2025_11_yall_motherfuckers_need_tests/index.md

 This list of recommendations is a watered down version of the many pieces of advices available in the sources and links of this rant.
 Please go check them out.
+Or don't I am not the boss of you, but then don't complain if you have a ludicrous 3 week ping-pong workflow with the Devs and Ops teams to put your scrappy model in production...

+## Wrapping Up

+The purpose of this rant is not to help the greedy manager piling up more tasks on the shoulder of burned-out developers, nor give them excuses to say: "You need to be more productive".
+My goal is to give you tools and feedbacks that have been shown to reduce mental workload and make projects more manageable.
+I want you to be able to free some time to reflect on our own data science practices.

+A basic understanding of the properties around testing is probably the best chance we have to integrate quality in data science.
+This will allows us and also be required, in order to kill dangerous or useless projects as soon as possible, and select the ones that should live.
+We are definitely going to need it, if we want to do anything remotely useful in our society.

+We will see next time the specifics around testing in data science, but in the meantime, let's keep in mind:

+> Primum Non Nocere

+First, do no harm.

 ### Good Reading {.unnumbered}